 This Garlic Shrimp Scampi recipe is quick and easy to make, but is so elegant and impressive.
+The recipe below is totally fool-proof and includes lots of tips, so you can learn how to make the best shrimp scampi ever.
 Get ready to wow your guests with this dish that tastes even better than an Italian restaurant scampi!

 You are going to love this Garlic Shrimp Scampi recipe, because it is quick, easy to make and super tasty.
 It features plump, succulent shrimp that is cooked to perfection in olive oil, butter, garlic, and a splash of white wine, then tossed with lemon juice and fresh parsley.

 This delicious shrimp scampi pairs perfectly with linguine or angel hair pasta to make a satisfying, complete meal.
 For a lighter, gluten-free alternative to regular pasta you can serve it with zucchini noodles, aka zoodles.